 Can I port view configurations into Interface Designer?

 Yes!
-You can port view configurations directly into your elements by using the “Copy form View” button.
+You can port view configurations directly into your elements by using the “Copy from View” button.

-Can I port app configurations into an element?
+Can I port extension configurations into an element?

 At this time, we only support copying over a view’s configurations.

-Can I copy the configuration from one element to another?
+Can I duplicate an element from one interface to another?